DamoM73/digital-solutions-text/ds_textbook/2_develop/2_design_controller.md

 :class: attention
 - Activity Diagrams
 - Class Diagrams
+- Pseudocode
 - IPO Tables
-- Pseudocode
 - Desk-checking
 ```
-## Introduction
+## For Unit 1 to 4

 Algorithms are the heart of your program, so we spend a bit of effort in designing them.

 You will use the following tools to design your algorithms.
-You will work with them in no particular order, and will most likely mover back a forth between them.
+You will work with them in no particular order, and will most likely move back a forth between them.

 ### Activity Diagram
 ![activity diagram](./assets/activity.png)